MrGrasss/BlitzGram-InstagramTool/readme.md

 - **Flagged Accounts:** Flagged accounts are removed and saved to `flagged_accounts.txt`.
 - **Bad Sessions:** Bad sessions are saved to `bad_sessions.txt`.

+## Equal Follower

+**Description:**

+The Equal Follower feature allows you to distribute a list of usernames across multiple Instagram accounts, ensuring that each account follows a unique set of users without any overlap.

+**How It Works:**

+1. **Upload Usernames:**
+    - Fill `equal_follower/usernames.txt` with the usernames you want to follow.
+(1 per line)

+2. **Setup Config:**
+    - Fill `equal_follower/config.json` with the min and max seconds before follow.

+3. **Set Parameters:**
+    - Specify the number of clients (Instagram accounts) to use.
+    - Define the number of usernames each client should follow.

+4. **Distribute Follows:**
+    - The Equal Follower will allocate usernames to each account sequentially, ensuring no duplicates.

+**Usage Example:**

+- You have a `usernames.txt` file of 500 usernames.
+- You want to use 10 accounts, each following 50 users.
+- Equal Follower will ensure each of the 10 accounts follows a unique set of 50 users.

 ## Suggestions / Feedback